Introduction to Opensense Admin

 1. After logging into Opensense, click on the Signatures dropdown menu and choose Signature Assignment

-2. Click Add New Route and toggle to
+2. Click Add New Route and toggle the "on" slider

-1. Once you have chosen your signature template and group/department of users,
+5. Once you have chosen your signature template and group/department of users, click the green check box

 Activate a Signature Route

-Once done, every department assigned to this route will receive the selected signature (If a department is assigned to multiple routes, only the highest priority route will be active.
-See Note further explaining priority routes)
+4. Once done, every department assigned to this route will receive the selected signature (If a department is assigned to multiple routes, only the highest priority route will be active).

-Note: the priority # under the toggle switches on the right shows priority of each route.
+The priority # under the toggle switches on the right shows priority of each route.
 You can drag and drop the signature routes to re-prioritize.
 The system will route users who are in more than one department to the highest priority signature template.
-That said, it's always good practice to keep the signature route activated for "allusers", and place it at the very bottom, as this applies to all your current and new users.
-This ensures that if any user is not part of a specific department, they will at least receive a signature template that's assigned to "allusers", serving as a catch-all.

 Portal Access - Elevating and Toggling Permissions